asherhe/sicp/notes/Case Study - Tower of Hanoi.md

 Hint: The function definition is `(move n from to spare)`, where `n` is the number of blocks to move.

-This is a recursive algorithm
+This is a recursive algorithm, particular one that employs [[Recursion and Iteration#Tree Recursion|tree recursion]], which is quite inefficient.

 **Challenge: Write an iterative version**